greg-raven/grus/_posts/2006-02-24-senators-american-workers-to-rebuild-after-katrina.md

 - Letters
 tags:
 - Federal government
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 I think most of the victims of Hurricane Katrina will tell you that a guest worker program will NOT benefit the American people.